ctoren/Chatbot/README.md

 # Chatbot
 TV Show Recommendation Chatbot

-This chatbot is called Leo the Chatbot.
+This chatbot is called Leo the Bot.
 I created this chatbot using React and CSS.
 The purpose of this chatbot is to give users TV show recommendations.